Godmindfamily, Chapter 5

 Genesis 2:24 says: ‘Therefore a man will leave his father and mother, and will join with his wife, and they will be one flesh.’
 Then there is the commandment to ‘be fruitful, multiply’ (Genesis 1:28).
 But there are qualifications and exceptions: the part about it being better to be celibate so that you can serve God wholeheartedly (1 Corinthians 7), and Jesus’ statement that some should abstain for the kingdom of heaven’s sake (Matthew 19:12).
 So we are left to conclude that of course getting married and having children is the right thing for most people, but it is not ideal, and it is not for everyone at every stage of their lives.
 For example, the time demands and responsibilities of starting a family are not ideal if there is an important task to accomplish, that requires total focus.
 Once the mission is complete, the situation may change.

-Eve was told ‘your desire will be for your husband, but he will rule over you’ (Genesis 3:16), meaning that she would want to control her husband, but he would ultimately be in charge.
-This pretty much summarises most male-female relations since the fall, with the exception of the past 20 or so years when women have arguably – and there have been many arguments! – had more power than men.
-But it is true that the very richest people in the world remain mostly male, which raises interesting questions about why exactly these wealthy guys would want to actively promote or at least enable female empowerment – out of the good of their hearts, or for some other reason?Jung believed that women’s desire for power over men was a function of their possession by their unconscious inner masculine side, the animus.
-Likewise, Jung posited that men’s touchiness and oversensitivity was a result of their anima possession.[vii]
+Jung posited that men’s touchiness and oversensitivity was a result of their anima possession.[vii]
 He thought that making the anima/us conscious could free certain men and women from their archetypal possessions and lead to less fraught relationships.
-There is something in Jung’s ideas, but he missed or underestimated one of the most important archetypes of all, the deceiver, which coordinates the other archetypes and keeps them unconscious, in the same way that he generally seeks to distract people from the truth.
-The deceiver is the one who plays the sexes (and other groups) against each other on the familial and societal levels, as first evinced by the serpent using Eve to manipulate Adam into eating the forbidden fruit, and Adam subsequently blaming Eve for his disobedience before God (Genesis 3:12).
+There is something in Jung’s ideas, but he missed or underestimated the deceiver, which generally seeks to distract people from the truth.
+The deceiver is the one who plays the sexes (and other groups) against each other on the familial and societal levels, as first evinced by the serpent using Eve to manipulate Adam into eating the forbidden fruit (Genesis 3:12).
 These were the opening salvoes of the divide and rule strategy that the deceiver has used on society as a whole with increasing regularity, via modern ideology, technology and media.
 ‘The oldest trick in the book’ is the deceiver manipulating the sexes to tempt each other into sin, but the sin only occurs because of human ignorance and destructiveness.

 Bowen and Kerr observed that a lot of dysfunctional families had a passive father and a dominant mother who tended to mollycoddle a ‘problem child’ with low differentiation, while other children turned out better.
 In family therapy, when Bowen got the fathers to be more assertive in loosening the fusion between mother and child, and the parents consequently focussed more on each other than their children, especially as the kids transitioned into adulthood, the family as a whole usually functioned better.[viii]And yet, as society has decayed, there are more and more single parents, most of whom are mothers.[ix]
 When either one of the two parents is absent via death, abandonment, misfortune, irresponsibility, infidelity, divorce or rejection, that will have consequences for the family and the children, typically negative ones.[x]
-Lacking a father does not mean the family cannot function at a high level of differentiation – some fatherless families are well differentiated – but there are extra challenges when one parent is absent.The family is meant to be a microcosm of the world, with the father as a flawed stand in or symbol for God the Father.
-When the father is absent or subordinate, dysfunction ensues, as it has in the world since humanity separated from God at the fall.
-This doesn’t mean men should not respect or listen to their wives in some kind of Handmaid’s Tale scenario, but it does mean men shouldn’t allow themselves to be totally hen-pecked into submission, which women don’t want or find attractive, anyway.
+Lacking a father does not mean the family cannot function at a high level of differentiation – some fatherless families are well differentiated – but there are extra challenges when one parent is absent.

 What we have in terms of actual evidence is a fossil record of various different organisms.
 Some of the forms are similar looking, but not identical, and some are older than others.
 Darwinists look at that evidence and see a gradual evolution of species via natural selection, the survival of the fittest and the elimination of the less well adapted forms.
 Creationists look at it and see different forms created by the same God (hence the similarities) at different times, with some limited evolution going on within basically fixed species categories.
 That doesn’t mean Darwinism is proven; creationism fits the data better, because it does not require the leap of believing in millions of new species evolving.

 There are a few rare cases that arguably constitute empirically observed speciation, but these are unspectacular and very similar to the original species, if not merely variations within that species.
 For example, some hawthorn-feeding fruit flies adapted to eat apples[xii]…and some finches emerged on the Galapagos islands that were slightly different from other finches on those islands…my mind is not exactly blown by this supposed ‘evidence’.
 In any case, the few instances of alleged natural ‘speciation’ that have been witnessed are nothing like the emergence of the plethora of wildly divergent life forms we see before us in nature.
 Ironically, people who call themselves ‘sceptics’ take huge leaps of faith, albeit erroneous ones.[xiii]
 If natural selection were correct, we would find a wider variety of intermediate forms in the fossil record, and that is not the case.[xiv]
-The fact hybrid offspring with parents from different species – such as mules – are almost always sterile, demonstrates the rigidity of the species categories and the improbability of so many new species appearing as a result of natural selection alone.[xv]

-Moreover, neo-Darwinian explanations for how significant new organs evolved gradually over many successive generations, and yet provided a survival advantage, are contradictory and make no sense.
+The fact hybrid offspring with parents from different species – such as mules – are almost always sterile, demonstrates the rigidity of the species categories and the improbability of so many new species appearing as a result of natural selection alone.[xv]Moreover, neo-Darwinian explanations for how significant new organs evolved gradually over many successive generations, and yet provided a survival advantage, are contradictory and make no sense.
 For example, imagine the evolution of a wing on a bird over long stretches of evolutionary time.
 The wing would start out as a useless hump, that would not enable flight, that would therefore not be adaptive, and would be unlikely to be preserved or passed on to the next generation, according to natural selection.[xvi]
-The theory contradicts itself and we do not see these kinds of emergent semi-organs in nature.In his 1871 book The Descent of Man, Darwin theorised that humans evolved from primates.
+The theory contradicts itself and we do not see these kinds of emergent semi-organs in nature.

+In his 1871 book The Descent of Man, Darwin theorised that humans evolved from primates.
 This theory is wrong and lacks evidence.
-Humans have more in common with each other than any human does with the apes.
 Nothing in nature is comparable to man’s capacity for speech, imagination, spiritual advancement (including miracles), creativity or making excuses.[xvii]
 Just because apes have some superficial similarities to humans – bipedalism, etc. – does not mean humans evolved from apes.
-The hominids Australopithecus, Homo erectus, and Homo neanderthalensis, were not homo sapiens.
+The hominids Australopithecus, Homo erectus, and Homo neanderthalensis, were not Homo Sapiens.
 If there were hominids before Adam and Eve, they weren’t human (Homo sapiens), and of course a degree of interbreeding between two similar looking species is possible.

 The real descent of man is the moral descent caused by millions believing they evolved from animals, and therefore disbelieving in a Creator, which has had a terrible impact on the human psyche, eliciting more animal-like behaviour as the theory has been adopted over time.
-Humans have not altogether become animals, so Darwin’s is not a prophecy that has completely fulfilled itself, but their behaviour has certainly become more animalistic – selfish, materialistic, faithless and amoral – to the extent they have believed in his nonsense.
-For example, Hitler was influenced by Darwin’s theories, and used it to justify his atrocities.
+Humans have not altogether become animals, so Darwin’s is not a belief that has completely fulfilled itself, but their behaviour has certainly become more animalistic – selfish, materialistic, faithless and amoral – to the extent they have believed in his falsehoods.
+For example, Hitler was influenced by Darwin’s theories, and used them to justify his atrocities.

 The fact the earliest humans have not been found can be attributed to the catastrophic devastations of the Great Flood, for which there is abundant cultural evidence – flood stories featuring similar Noah figures and arks across cultures separated by oceans and deserts – and some geological evidence, too, including marine fossils on mountains[xviii] and mass fossil graveyards suggesting sudden catastrophic deaths.[xix]
 The bones of most pre-flood humans may have been destroyed with the antediluvian civilization in the days of Noah.